 In a world where more people are staying home and seeking entertainment online, gaming continues to grow in popularity.
 And being a savvy gamer, you are probably here looking for the best VPN for gaming.
 Gamers have requirements that are very different than those of the typical VPN user.
-And gamers are sensitive to network characteristics like ping, which most other VPN users ignore.
+And gamers are sensitive to network characteristics like ping, which most other people using VPNs ignore.

-Unfortunately, based on our own real-world tests, most VPNs do not work well for gaming.
+Unfortunately, based on our real-world tests, most VPNs do not work well for gaming.
 The biggest problem with most of these sub-par VPNs is slow speeds and high ping.
 This can be caused by a small, congested server network that does not offer enough bandwidth for gamers.
-Consequently, we are only recommending three VPNs for gaming that are fast and have large server networks.
+Consequently, we are only recommending three VPNs for gaming that are fast enough and reliable enough to serve the needs of gamers.

 These are the best VPNs for gaming that we have personally tested and reviewed for gaming: